OpenQ-Quantify/.github/profile/README.md

 ## Consulting & Partnerships
 Our consulting arm leverages this same cutting‑edge stack to fast‑track R&D and digital business development for our clients.
 We don’t just advise—we build, test, and launch alongside you, ensuring every sprint maps to a measurable business metric.

+We’re a boutique tech consulting shop turning ideas into shipping products for startups and scale‑ups worldwide.
+# Peek at our work → **[openqquantify.com](http://www.openqquantify.com)**

 # Unlock Tech Growth in 2025: Book Your FREE R&D + Digital Biz Dev"
 - Fast‑track your product roadmap and digital strategy with OpenQ Quantify—our consultants guarantee 100 % satisfaction, or you don’t pay.
 - We handle consulting, startups, technology, product-development, and business for you!